zaiisao/Documentation/en/Real-time-Messaging/limitations_oc.md

 ## Miscellaneous

-- Notifications of a member joining or leaving the channel are automatically disabled when the number of channel members exceeds 512.
-If you have special requirements, contact sales-us@agora.io.
+- Notifications of a member joining or leaving the channel are automatically disabled when the number of channel members exceeds 512..
 - The current version supports querying the online status of a maximum of 256 users.
 - Attribute settings in one user attribute operation should not exceed 16 KB in size; attribute settings in one channel attribute operation should not exceed 32 KB in size; each attribute (key/value pair) should not excced 8 KB in size; the number of key/value pairs you set in one attribute operation should not exceed 32.